Dania2021/thedriving-quiz/README.md

 ## Acknowledgements

  The Driving Quiz was created as my second portfolio project.
-I would like to thank my mentor Marcel Mulders for his heplful feedback and encouragement throughout the development process.
+I would like to thank my mentor Marcel Mulders for his helpful feedback and encouragement throughout the development process.
 I would also like to thank tutor of code institute for their support.
 I'd like to thank fellow Code Institute students in May 2022 class at code institute.

  Dania Khanam